fluxusfrequency/blog/understanding-rack-apps-and-middleware.md

 Now if you reboot the server, you should be good to go!
 Your client-side app can access `api.myawesomeapp.com` without running into same-origin policy JS errors.

-If you want to learn more about how HTTP requests are routed through Rack in Rails, I highly suggest taking a look at [this tour](https://www.omniref.com/ruby/gems/railties/4.2.0/symbols/Rails::Application#annotation=4084035&line=161), of the Rails source code related to handling requests.
+If you want to learn more about how HTTP requests are routed through Rack in Rails, I’d suggest taking a look at [this tour](https://www.omniref.com/ruby/gems/railties/4.2.0/symbols/Rails::Application#annotation=4084035&line=161) of the Rails source code that deals with handling requests.

 ## Conclusion

-In this post, we've take an in-depth at the internals of Rack, and by extension, the request-response cycle for several Ruby web frameworks, including Ruby on Rails.
+In this post, we've take an in-depth at the internals of Rack, and by extension, the request/response cycle for several Ruby web frameworks, including Ruby on Rails.

 Hopefully, understanding what's going on when a request hits your server and your application sends back a response helps make things feel a little less _magical_.
-Because I don't know about you, but when things go wrong, I have a lot harder time troubleshooting when there's _magic_ involved than when I understand what's going on.
-In that case, I can say: "oh, it's just a Rack response", and get down to fixing the bug.
+Because I don't know about you, but when things go wrong, I have a lot harder time troubleshooting when there's magic involved than when I understand what's going on.
+In that case, I can say "oh, it's just a Rack response", and get down to fixing the bug.

 If I've done my job, reading this article will enable you to do the same thing.

 P.S.
 Do you know of any use-cases where a simple Rack app was enough to meet your business needs?
 What other ways do you integrate Rack apps in your bigger applications?
 We want to hear your battle stories!
-Leave us a comment below!
+Leave us a comment!